zouloux/node-sprite-generator/README.md

 Options that will be passed on to the layout generation.
 The built-in layouters support the following options.
 __padding__ (Type: `Integer` Default: `0`): Specifies the padding between the images in the layout.
 __scaling__ (Type: `Number` Default: `1`): Specifies the factor that the images are scaled with in the layout.
 This allows generating multiple, scaled versions of the same sprites using a single image set.
+__powerOfTwo__ (Type: `Boolean` Default: `false`) : Force power of two dimensions for GPU optimisation, like 256px by 1024px so Three.js does not resize badly textures by example.

 #### options.compositorOptions
 Type: `Object`